 If you don’t know Pulaski from a pierogi, this is the place to get the scoop on Polish culture.
-It’s one of the oldest ethnic museums in the country, crammed with traditional Polish costumes, WWII artifacts, ship models and folk-art pieces.
-Head up to the 2nd floor and ring the doorbell to get buzzed in.
+Founded in 1935, it’s one of the oldest ethnic museums in the country, and crammed with traditional Polish costumes, WWII artifacts, ship models and folk-art pieces, as well as rotating exhibits from Polish and Polish-American artists.
+Entrance is on Augusta Blvd.

 The curator can give you a personalized tour, since you'll likely be the only one here.
 It's a fine opportunity to learn about the Poles who helped shape Chicago, which has one of the world's largest Polish communities.
-(Casimir Pulaski, by the way, was a Polish hero in the American Revolution who was known as the ‘father of the American cavalry’ and the guy who saved George Washington’s life at the Battle of Brandywine; a pierogi, meanwhile, is a Polish dumpling.)
+(Casimir Pulaski, by the way, was a Polish hero in the American Revolution, known as the ‘father of the American cavalry,’ while a pierogi is a Polish dumpling.)